 Old-Fashioned Peanut Butter Cookies have a cripsy, golden brown outside and a soft middle that tastes just like the ones that your grandma used to make.
 Try this easy recipe and in less than half an hour, you’ll have a batch of delicious peanut butter cookies!

 Are you team crunchy or team creamy and smooth peanut butter?
 I’m team creamy all the way!

 I have created a lot of tasty creamy peanut butter cookie recipes over the years.
 These 15-minute chocolate peanut butter no bake cookies are a classic that you can’t go wrong with.
-My peanut butter cup cookies are always a favorite and, of course, my classic peanut butter blossom cookies are perfect for the holidays and cookie exchanges.
+My peanut butter cup cookies and chocolate chip peanut butter cookie bars are always a favorite and, of course, my classic peanut butter blossom cookies are perfect for the holidays and cookie exchanges.

 And today I want to share with you the perfect classic peanut butter cookie recipe.